firebolt-db/action-allure-report/README.md

 # action-allure-report
-GH Action to create Allure report on tests
+GH Action to create Allure report on tests.

+This action requires github pages to be enabled.

 ## Inputs